50th Reunion Giving

 - The Class of 1969 Endowed Professorship & Class of 1969 Questbridge Scholarship

 Each class will determine its own selection process and have opportunities to discuss options with the Williams faculty and staff.
-Mark Robertson ’02, Director, 50th Reunion Program can answer any questions at (413) 597-4284.
+Ryan Ford ’09, Director of Milestone Reunion Programs, can answer any questions at (413) 597-4284.

 Contributions can also include planned (deferred) gifts ranging from real estate and other unique assets, irrevocable bequest pledges as part of the Williams Today & Tomorrow Program, and life-income gifts like Charitable Gift Annuities and Charitable Remainder Trusts.
 In many cases, these gifts provide tax advantages and even an income stream for you and/or loved ones.